varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-3-labs/lab-10d/README.md

-## Lab 10d: The Flux Balance Analysis and the Dual Problem
+## Lab 10d: The Primal Flux Balance Analysis Problem
 In `Lab 10d` students will become familiarized with flux balance analysis applications in chemical engineering and the interpretation of the dual problem in the context of flux balance analysis.

 ### Background